vladutcoman/wallet/README.md

 # Wallet application

+## Overall flow & description

-This is an wallet application connected to the MultiverX testnet.
+This is a wallet application connected to the MultiverX testnet.
 Features Implemented:
 - Connect to account using the mnemonics
 - See account data: